 The District may employ professional, exempt positions on non-Chapter 21 contracts, not to be governed by Chapter 21 of the Education Code when approved by the Board.
-Paraprofessional employees hired prior to 1996 shall continue on a non-Chapter 21 contract as long as they remain employees of the District.

 Paraprofessional Support Staff and Auxiliary Employees.
-All support staff and auxiliary employees, regardless of certification, are employed at will and not by contract.
+All paraprofessional and auxiliary employees, regardless of certification, are employed at will and not by contract.
 Employment is not for any specified term and may be terminated at any time by either the employee or the District.